jeremyfo/opennms-weather/README.md

 # weather.py

-OpenNMS (http://opennms.org) is the world’s first enterprise grade network management application platform developed under the open source model.
-This python script will display weather data on the OpenNMS home page.
+[OpenNMS](http://opennms.org) is the world’s first enterprise grade network management application platform developed under the open source model.
+This python script will display weather data and a radar map on the OpenNMS home page.

 ## Install
 1. Setup a developer api key on wunderground http://www.wunderground.com/weather/api